pspeder/LinuxAss.s/CLI-tools/processes.md

 man page).

 ####"command line switches"
-...refers to the arguments that begin with '-', given to commands on the shell, e.g. the '-a' below:
+...refers to the arguments that begin with `-`, given to commands on the shell, e.g. the `-a` below:

     ps -a

-They are to be seen in contrast to command commands, such as "status" in the command:
+They are to be seen in contrast to command commands, such as `status` in the command:

     systemctl status